A history of Russian crises redux

 • 1998 crash

 In 1998 also caused an economic collapse, but the damage was limited to destroying the entire top tier of the banking sector.
 The ruble suffered another deep devaluation but this time by “only” 75%.
-Unemployment had been falling as new companies came into being, but it soared again rising from 5.1% in 1991 to its all-time post-Soviet peak of 13.3% in 1998.
+Unemployment had been falling as new companies came into being, but it soared again, rising from 5.1% in 1991 to its all-time post-Soviet peak of 13.3% in 1998.
 Inflation also jumped but rose to “only” 84% that autumn.

 • 2008 crash

-The economy collapsed again in September 2008 as a result of the Global Financial crisis.
+The economy collapsed again in September 2008 as a result of the Global Financial Crisis.
 This time it was not Russia’s fault.
 The US financial regulator’s failure to head off the subprime mortgage disaster saw the entire US housing market collapse, which sent shock waves around the world.
 The economy had been booming for most of the noughties with GDP growth running at between 6% and 8%.
-Wages had been growing at 10% a year for most of that decade and in 2007 inflation fell into single digits for the first time since the fall of the USSR, leading Putin to announce a $1 trillion infrastructure investment programme.
+Wages had been growing at 10% a year for most of that decade and in 2007 inflation fell into single digits for the first time since the collapse of the USSR, leading Putin to announce a $1 trillion infrastructure investment programme.
 But as the economy went into meltdown – growth went from 7% growth to a 7% contraction in a matter of months – this time the authorities were better prepared.

 Only one bank went bust, and that was rescued by lunchtime the same day.
 The ruble devalued again, but this time by only 30%.
 Unemployment jumped but the Kremlin pumped $200bn into the economy and managed to keep most people in their jobs.
 With oil still at over $100 the economy recovered relatively quickly in 2009, but the boom was over.
 Russian capital that had flooded into the economy – oligarchs returning their capital flight money to Russia as it looked like such a great investment – turned tail and fled.
 2006 and 2007 were the only years in the last thirty that saw net inflows of capital as Russian businessmen for the first time believed in the future of their country.
 Following the crash the entire $130bn that had come in left the country again.